Big Island man, 69, dies in tractor accident

-A Hawaii County fire crew used the Jaws of Life and lift bags to extricate a 69-year-old man pinned this afternoon under a tractor in Paauilo.
+A Hawaii County fire crew used the Jaws of Life and lift bags to extricate a 69-year-old man pinned Tuesday afternoon under a tractor in Paauilo.

 The Hawaii County Fire Department got the call at 4:27 p.m. and a crew arrived on scene at 4:40 p.m.